Income inequality metrics: Gini index

 The Gini index is a summary statistic that measures how equitably a resource is distributed in a population; income is a primary example.
-In addition to a self-contained presentation of the Gini index, we give two equivalent ways to interpret this summary statistic: first in terms of the percentile level of the person who earns the average dollar, and second in terms of how the lower of two randomly chosen incomes compares, on average, to mean income.
+In addition to a self-contained presentation of the Gini index, we give two equivalent ways to interpret this summary statistic: first in terms of the percentile level of the person who earns the average dollar, and second in terms of how the lower of two randomly chosen incomes compare, on average, to mean income.

-The Gini is the sum, over all income-ordered population-percentiles, of the shortfall, from equal-share, of the cumulative-income up to each population-percentile, with that summed shortfall divided by the greatest value that it could have, with complete inequality.
+The Gini is the sum, over all income-ordered population percentiles, of the shortfall, from equal share, of the cumulative income up to each population percentile, with that summed shortfall divided by the greatest value that it could have, with complete inequality.

 The range of the Gini index is between 0 and 1 (0% and 100%), where 0 indicates perfect equality and 1 (100%) indicates maximum inequality.

 The Gini index is the most frequently used inequality index.
 The reason for its popularity is that it is easy to understand how to compute the Gini index as a ratio of two areas in Lorenz curve diagrams.
 This measure tries to capture the overall dispersion of income; however, it tends to place different levels of importance on the bottom, middle and top end of the distribution.
 As a disadvantage, the Gini index only maps a number to the properties of a diagram, but the diagram itself is not based on any model of a distribution process.
 The "meaning" of the Gini index only can be understood empirically.
-Additionally the Gini does not capture where in the distribution the inequality occurs.
+Additionally, the Gini does not capture where in the distribution the inequality occurs.
 As a result, two very different distributions of income can have the same Gini index.